Rolex: Materials

+Rolex uses 904L grade stainless steel; in contrast, most Swiss watches are made with 316L grade steel.
+Rolex has used this since 1985, it is more resistant to corrosion and when polished, leaves a more attractive lustre but is softer and easier to scratch.

 Notable models

 In general, Rolex has three watch lines: Oyster Perpetual, Professional and Cellini (the Cellini line is Rolex's line of "dress" watches).
 The primary bracelets for the Oyster line are named Jubilee, Oyster, President, and Pearlmaster.
-The watch straps on the models are usually either stainless steel, yellow gold, white gold, or rose gold.
-In the United Kingdom, the retail price for the stainless steel 'Pilots' range (such as the GMT Master II) starts from GBP 5,600.
+The watch straps on the models are usually either stainless steel, yellow gold, white gold, rose gold, or platinum.
+In the United Kingdom, the retail price for the stainless steel 'Pilots' range (such as the GMT Master II) starts from £9,350.
 Diamond inlay watches are more expensive.
 The book Vintage Wristwatches by Antiques Roadshow's Reyne Haines listed a price estimate of vintage Rolex watches that ranged between US$650 and US$75,000, while listing vintage Tudors between US$250 and US$9,000.